-Surrey County Council is committed to ensuring that Closed-Circuit Television (CCTV) and similar surveillance technology is used appropriately and is managed in compliance with the General Data Protection Regulation and the Data Protection Act 2018.
+Surrey County Council (SCC) is committed to ensuring that Closed-Circuit Television (CCTV) and similar surveillance technology is used appropriately and is managed in compliance with the General Data Protection Regulation and the Data Protection Act 2018.

 This policy describes SCCs obligations with regard to monitoring in public spaces and Council property and the associated use of surveillance camera technology.